chieftools/docs/src/pages/accountchief/tokens.md

 ---
-title: Personal Access Tokens
+title: Chief Tools tokens
-description: Learn about Chief Tools Personal Access Tokens and how to use and secure them.
+description: Learn about Chief Tools tokens and how to use and secure them.
 ---

-Personal Access Tokens can be used to access the API of one or more Chief Tools without the need for your username and/or password.
+Chief Tools tokens can be used to access the API of one or more Chief Tools without the need for your username and/or password.
+Tokens are managed by Account Chief.

 ---

-## Where to create
+## Personal Access Tokens

+Personal Access Tokens (PAT for short): are used to authenticate as your user account, it has the same access as you have in our web UI.
 Personal Access Tokens can be created from your account, you can access it directly by going to: [account.chief.app/api/tokens](https://account.chief.app/api/tokens).

 ### Expiring tokens